Skip to content

 💰

 No one likes a nomad who parks at a busy cafe for five hours and only buys two cups of coffee.
-Don’t be that nomad!
+Don’t be that person.
 Order a decent amount of food or drinks if you’re going to stay around.
 And tip well!

 Díaz de Café (San Angel)